Functional Dyspepsia Overview

 - H2RAs work by blocking the effect of histamine, which stimulates certain cells in the stomach to produce acid.
 These include cimetidine (Tagamet®), ranitidine (Zantac®), famotidine (Pepcid®), and nizatidine (Axid®).
 H2RAs are all available by prescription and some are accessible in a lower dose non-prescription formulation.
 Note: Two lots of Axid (nizatidine) were recalled in May 2020 due to presence of NDMA.
 See Health Canada for more information.

 - PPIs work by blocking an enzyme necessary for acid secretion and have the best effect when taken on an empty stomach, a half-hour to one hour before the first meal of the day.
 PPIs include omeprazole (Losec®), lansoprazole (Prevacid®), pantoprazole sodium (Pantoloc®), esomeprazole (Nexium®), rabeprazole (Pariet®), and pantoprazole magnesium (Tecta®).
-Delayed release PPI capsules, in the form of dexlansoprazole (Dexilant®), deliver the medication at two intervals.
+Dual delayed release PPI capsules, in the form of dexlansoprazole (Dexilant®), deliver the medication at two intervals.
 PPIs have emerged as the most effective therapy for relieving symptoms and improving quality of life, as well as healing and preventing damage to the esophagus.
 In Canada, PPIs are available only by prescription.
 Longer-term and multiple daily dose PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.

 Treatments that reduce reflux by increasing LES pressure and downward esophageal contractions are metoclopramide and domperidone maleate.
 A plant-based prokinetic agent, Iberogast®, helps regulate digestive motility and improve symptoms.